tlegasse/anatta-interview/readme.md

 ```

 # Usage
-To search through your Shopify store for matching products, use the --name flag in conjunction with a provided search strig and pass to the command executed:
+To search through your Shopify store for matching products, use the --name flag in conjunction with a provided search string and pass to the command executed:
 `node app.js --name "{some search string, E.g. 'shirt'}"`

 Provided that there are products in your store, you will find output resembling the following: